huy302/house_estimate/README.md

 ## Required packages

-In order to run above notebook, you would need the following packages:
+In order to run the above notebook, you would need the following packages:

 1. Pandas
 2. Matplotlib